Where are they now? Newcastle’s ‘most promising youngster’ award winners

 The young striker looked set for big things after a 20-goal season on loan at Coventry in 2015-16 but left St James’ Park without finding the net in a competitive game.

-After helping Blackburn Rovers earn promotion to the Championship, Armstrong joined Tony Mowbray’s squad on a permanent basis over the summer.
+After helping Blackburn Rovers earn promotion to the Championship, Armstrong joined Tony Mowbray’s squad on a permanent basis in 2018 and has continued to impress in the second tier.

-He signed a first professional contract with Newcastle in July 2017, saying “hopefully first of many”, but it wasn’t to be and he was released by the club a year later.
+Heaney signed a first professional contract with Newcastle in July 2017, describing it as “hopefully first of many”, but it wasn’t to be and he was released by the club a year later.

 Not originally a local lad, Woodman was signed from Crystal Palace as a 16-year-old before winning the award a couple of years later.
 He’s the son of former Newcastle goalkeeping coach Andy Woodman and Godson to Gareth Southgate.

-He’s already had four spells on loan – at Hartlepool, Kilmarnock, Crawley and Aberdeen – but his career highlights to date are with the England youth set-ups.
+He’s already had five spells on loan – at Hartlepool, Kilmarnock, Crawley, Aberdeen and Swansea – but his career highlights to date are with the England youth set-ups.
 He won the Under-17s Euros back in 2014, the Under-20 World Cup in 2017, saving a penalty against Venezuela in the final, and was awarded the Golden Gloves award for goalkeeper of the tournament.

 Gallacher never made it near the first team after being a regular for the Under-17s and Under-23s and was released in 2018 without ever signing a senior contract.

-He made the switch to Nottingham Forest’s academy and has been retained as a first-year scholar.
+He made the switch to Nottingham Forest’s academy and had a loan spell at Harrogate Town in 2019-20.

 The midfielder was reportedly scouted by Everton, Liverpool and both Manchester clubs a couple of years ago.

-The 21-year-old winger can still harbour hopes of breaking through at Newcastle after scoring his first goal for the club in the 4-2 win over Blackburn in the third round of the FA Cup.
+Now 23, the winger scored his first goal for the club in a 4-2 win over Blackburn in the third round of the FA Cup in January 2019 but was released a few months later.

-After suffering ulcerative colitis, forcing him out of action for two years, Gibson’s made a remarkable recovery and impressed for the Under-23s this season.
+After suffering ulcerative colitis, forcing him out of action for two years, Gibson’s made a remarkable recovery and impressed for the Under-23s in 2018-19.

 “I think the award is the final cherry on top of the cake,” he told the official NUFC website.